Mental health conditions

 In order to provide you with support and adjustments to your studies, you will need to submit appropriate evidence for your disability or medical condition.

-For guidelines on appropriate disability evidence, please visit the Student Finance Eligibility web page.
+For guidelines on appropriate disability evidence, please read the Student Finance Eligibility information.

 Disabled Students Allowances (DSA) is available from your funding body.
 Depending on your eligibility, funding can cover such things as study skills tuition and specialist equipment.